Theatre of Pompey: Post-Pompey and the Roman Empire

-Following Pompey's defeat and subsequent assassination in 48 BC during the Great Roman Civil War (49–45BC), Caesar used the theatre to celebrate the triumph over Pompey's forces in Africa.
-The Theatre was the site of Caesar's assassination as it was the temporary meeting location of the Roman Senate.
+Following Pompey's defeat and subsequent assassination in 48 BC during the Great Roman Civil War (49–45 BC), Caesar used the theatre to celebrate the triumph over Pompey's forces in Africa.
+The theatre itself was the site of Caesar's assassination.
+At the time, the Roman Senate had been using various venues to conduct business, as the Senate House itself was under renovation.